tsmcalister/CustomSoundBar/README.md

 # CustomSoundBar

-This project changes glappatoni's [soundbar](https://github.com/glappatoni/soundbar) to run in the background as an OSx Agent Application and and adds a global keyboard shortcut `ctrl + alt + S` to access the sound board from anywhere.
+This project changes glappatoni's [soundbar](https://github.com/glappatoni/soundbar) to run in the background as an OSx Agent Application and and adds a global keyboard shortcut `ctrl + alt + S` to access the sound bar from anywhere.

 ## Sound Files